alexlamprecht/GovTech_Coding_Assignment/README.md

 ### Installation & Usage
-Make sure to have docker or podman installed.
+- Make sure to have docker or podman installed
+- Make sure to have npm and Node.Js installed
 - Clone the repository
 - Use `docker pull amazon/dynamodb-local` to pull the DynamoDB local Docker image.
 - make sure to add the proper values to the `.env.local` file: